< Back

 The GAAP Dynamics team has been teaching insurance accounting fundamentals courses and annual updates around the world (for both U.S. GAAP and IFRS ) for years.

-We recently released our online insurance training program – Insurance Industry Fundamentals.
+We also offer an online insurance training program – Insurance Industry Fundamentals.
 This collection of eLearning courses begins with an overview of the industry before diving into the details and accounting for property and casualty (P&C) contracts and reinsurance contracts.
 Fair value, investments, derivatives, and credit losses are also included in our collection to ensure all your bases are covered!

 Have questions about insurance?
 Let’s talk!